Stephen Emmer: 2006 – present: Recitement, International Blue, Home Ground

 Emmer is the founder of eStation, a media production studio.
 He is the music director for Holiday on Ice, and the Cartoon Network's live show, which launched in 2018.

 The album Maison Melody, self-recorded by Emmer during the COVID-19 lockdown, was released for free in 2020 to emotionally support the people financially affected by self-isolations.
+His 2026 album Asymmetrical Dot was criticised by PopMatters for being "too long", although they praised the philosophy of the work, comparing it to George Harrison.